 - Transparency: creating trust and 2-way feedback

-At these meetings, the three elements of ACT should get focused discussion:
+At these meetings, the three elements of ACT should get focused attention:

 Accountability is agreeing to:

-- Actions to deliver it (to-dos, rocks, initiatives);
+- Actions to deliver it (action items, rocks, initiatives, resolving issues);

 - Whether actions were completed

 - If you achieved the outcome

 Coaching is assessing the current health of a person, team, department, initiative or business.

 State both the good and the not good.